 JR EAST PASS (Nagano, Niigata area)

-If you are visiting Dewa Sanzan from Tokyo or Niigata, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains) in the valid area for any 5 days of your choice within a 14-day period.
-At only ¥17,310 when purchased overseas, it costs less than a round-trip between Tokyo and Tsuruoka (~¥27,000).
+If you are visiting Dewa Sanzan from Tokyo or Niigata, check out the JR EAST PASS (Nagano, Niigata area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains) in the valid area for 5 consecutive days.
+At only ¥18,000, it costs less than a round-trip between Tokyo and Tsuruoka (~¥27,000).
 You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
 The JR EAST PASS (Nagano, Niigata area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.

 JR EAST PASS (Tohoku area)

-If you are visiting Dewa Sanzan from another part of Tohoku, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains) in the valid area for any 5 days of your choice within a 14-day period.
-At only ¥19,350 when purchased overseas, it costs less than a round-trip between Tokyo and Tsuruoka (~¥27,000).
+If you are visiting Dewa Sanzan from another part of Tohoku, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains) in the valid area for 5 consecutive days.
+At only ¥20,000, it costs less than a round-trip between Tokyo and Tsuruoka (~¥27,000).
 You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
 The JR EAST PASS (Tohoku area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.

 NOTE: From 1 April 2021, there have been some changes in the validity and pricing of the JR EAST PASS (Tohoku area).
 For more information, please check here.